ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries

 \subsection{Generalized method of moments}

-We estimate the system of equations \eqref{eq: D.Wh/Wu_4} and \eqref{eq: D.Wh/Ri_4} jointly using the GMM.
-This approach is semi-parametric because it does not impose a distributional assumption on the error terms.
-We treat all capital and labor quantities as endogenous variables and use the two sets of instrumental variables separately.
-The first set of instrumental variables is the shift\textendash share instruments described above.
-More specifically, we use the change in the log ratio of the shift\textendash share instruments, such as $\Delta\ln(\ell_{h}^{b}/\ell_{u}^{b})$ and $\Delta\ln(k_{i}^{b}/\ell_{h}^{b})$, as instrumental variables for the change in the log ratio of input quantities, such as $\Delta\ln(\ell_{h}/\ell_{u})$ and $\Delta\ln(k_{i}/\ell_{h})$.
-The production function parameters are just-identified in this case.
-All the main results are obtained using the shift\textendash share instruments.
-The second set of instrumental variables is the two-, three-, and four-year lagged values of capital and labor quantities.
-Parameter estimates obtained using these instruments are reported for reference because the lagged instruments have been widely used in previous studies, including \citet{Krusell_Ohanian_RiosRull_Violante_EM00} and \citet{Duffy_Papageorgiou_PerezSebastian_RESTAT04}.
-The production function parameters are over-identified in this case.
-In the system of equations \eqref{eq: D.Wh/Wu_4} and \eqref{eq: D.Wh/Ri_4}, we take five-year differences when we use the shift\textendash share instruments and one-year differences when we use the lagged instruments.
+We estimate the system of equations \eqref{eq: D.Wh/Wu_4} and \eqref{eq: D.Wh/Ri_4} jointly using the generalized method of moments (GMM).
+This approach is semi-parametric as it does not impose a distributional assumption on the error terms.
+We treat all capital and labor quantities as endogenous variables.
+Specifically, we use the change in the log ratio of the shift\textendash share instruments, such as $\Delta\ln(\ell_{h}^{b}/\ell_{u}^{b})$ and $\Delta\ln(k_{i}^{b}/\ell_{h}^{b})$, as instrumental variables for the change in the log ratio of factor quantities, such as $\Delta\ln(\ell_{h}/\ell_{u})$ and $\Delta\ln(k_{i}/\ell_{h})$.
+We take five-year differences in the system of equations \eqref{eq: D.Wh/Wu_4} and \eqref{eq: D.Wh/Ri_4}.

 Let $\boldsymbol{\theta}$ denote the set of parameters to be estimated.
-The vector of parameters is $\boldsymbol{\theta}=(\sigma,\rho,\lambda_{1,c},\ldots,\lambda_{S_{c}^{\lambda},c},$ $\mu_{0,c},\ldots,\mu_{S_{c}^{\mu},c})$.
+The vector of parameters is $\boldsymbol{\theta}=(\sigma,\rho,\lambda_{1,cn},\ldots,\lambda_{S_{c}^{\lambda},cn},$ $\mu_{0,cn},\ldots,\mu_{S_{cn}^{\mu},cn})$.
 The GMM estimator $\widehat{\theta}$ is chosen to minimize the quadratic form: